 (This story is sponsored by Tia Health.)

-(Dr. Rai is available for an e-consultation through the Tia Health website for medical services.)
+(Dr. Kabir is available for an e-consultation through the Tia Health website for sports medicine and weight loss services.)

 Even if you don’t get impressively sweaty or feel thirsty during a workout, you still need to be mindful of your water intake.
 “Fluid loss from sweat during exercise is generally about 600 to 1200 millilitres per hour but that can vary depending on exercise intensity and ambient temperature,” says Dr. Kabir.
 “Replenishing fluid is vital for the body to recover as it allows waste products to be eliminated and for nutrients to be transported to tissues damaged during exercise.”

 He suggests that you take a water break every 15 to 20 minutes to avoid dehydration, which leads to decreased athletic performance, cramps, and heat stroke in severe cases.

 Before exercising, fill up on foods that contain healthy carbohydrates but are low in fat.
 Additionally, make sure you have adequate time to digest or else you’ll experience those dreaded stomach cramps.

 Even though your heart yearns for a giant donut post-workout, your muscles require a meal with more sustenance.
 “Excellent post-workout foods are brown bread with peanut butter, brown rice with lean chicken meat, nut butter, and yogurt,” he says.
 “Consuming foods that are high in protein and contain antioxidants will make you feel better after a workout.”

 Dr. Kabir suggests adding calcium, vitamin D, iron, folic acid, and vitamin B12 to your supplement regimen if you want to achieve peak performance.
 These supplements assist with bone strength while supporting red blood cells and nerves.
 He also notes that taking magnesium glycinate will boost muscle function and prevent muscle spasms.

 Prioritize rest days and sleep